Monotonicity and absolute convexity of two functions involving Riemann zeta function: A concise review

-According to discussions in~\cite[Section~3.5, pp.~57--58]{Temme-96-book}, the Riemann zeta function $\zeta(z)$ has an analytic continuation which has the only singularity $z=1$, a simple pole with residue $1$, on the complex plane $\mathbb{C}$.
+According to discussions in~\cite[Section~3.5, pp.~57--58]{Temme-96-book}, the zeta function $\zeta(z)$ has an analytic continuation which has a unique singular point $z=1$, which is a simple pole with residue $1$, on the complex plane $\mathbb{C}$.

-We collect several known properties and applications of the Riemann zeta function $\zeta(x)$, the Dirichlet eta function $\eta(x)$, and the Dirichlet lambda function $\lambda(x)$ as follows. \begin{enumerate} \item In 1998, Wang~\cite{kc-wang-zeta-98} proved that the Dirichlet eta function $\eta(x)$ is logarithmically concave on $(0,\infty)$.
-In 2018, Qi~\cite{CAM-D-18-00067.tex, Rem-Bern-Ratio-Ineq.tex} used this result to establish a double inequality for bounding the ratio $\frac{|B_{2(n+1)}|}{|B_{2n}|}$ for $n\in\mathbb{N}$, where the Bernoulli numbers $B_{2n}$ for $n\ge0$ are generated by
+We now collect several known properties and applications of the Riemann zeta function $\zeta(z)$, the Dirichlet eta function $\eta(z)$, and the Dirichlet lambda function $\lambda(z)$ as follows. \begin{enumerate} \item In~\cite{kc-wang-zeta-98}, Wang proved that the eta function $\eta(t)$ is logarithmically concave on $(0,\infty)$.
+In~\cite{CAM-D-18-00067.tex, Rem-Bern-Ratio-Ineq.tex}, making use of Wang's result, the second author of this paper established the first double inequality for bounding the ratio $\frac{|B_{2(j+1)}|}{|B_{2j}|}$ of the Bernoulli numbers $B_{2j}$ for $j\ge1$, where the Bernoulli numbers $B_{2j}$ are generated by